yanglyu902/tonga-volcano-shockwave-study/README.md

 We visualize the propagation of the Tonga volcano shockwave throughout the U.S. using airport air pressure data.

+Content:
+- get_data.py: downloading data from the ASOS website.
+- analysis.ipynb: experimentations for data processing and visualization.
+- multiple-shockwaves.ipynb: generate animations for multiple wavefronts given a time window.

 This work is inspired by a homework in AY 250 at UC Berkeley: https://github.com/profjsb/python-seminar.

 An example animation is the following: